alexklwong/continual-depth-completion/README.md

 # Continual Depth Completion

-This repository provides standardized training scripts and evaluation pipelines for continual depth completion using a variety of methods (EWC, ANCL, LwF, Replay, CMP).
-It supports six major RGB-D datasets across indoor and outdoor environments.
+This repository provides training and evaluation pipelines for depth completion using a variety of continual learning methods (EWC, ANCL, LwF, Replay, CMP) on both indoor and outdoor datasets.

 ## Dataset Setup